Austin joined Corporate Realty as a Sales and Leasing Associate in 2011.

 The New Orleans Metropolitan Association of Realtors (NOMAR) recognized Austin as a Commercial Rising Star in 2012.
 He earned the Certified Commercial Investment Member (CCIM) designation in 2016.
 He has also been recognized for his community efforts by the New Orleans Gambit Weekly who named him to the “40 Under 40” list in 2010, and the University of Pennsylvania, which honored him with the 2018 Young Alumni Award of Merit.

-Austin successfully started and sold a tech company and then created WorkNOLA.com, a non-profit project which is now run by GNO, Inc. Additionally, he worked at Federated Sample (now Lucid), where he led various initiatives that included branding and PR campaigns and established a new corporate headquarters in One Canal Place.
+Austin successfully started and sold a tech company and then created WorkNOLA.com, a non-profit project which is now run by GNO, Inc. Additionally, he worked at Federated Sample (which became Lucid before being acquired by CINT), where he led various initiatives that included branding and PR campaigns and established a new corporate headquarters in One Canal Place.

 Austin graduated from the University of Pennsylvania in 2006 and moved to New Orleans in 2009 with his wife, a New Orleans native.
 He is very involved in his community and has served on the boards of Touro Synagogue, The Lens, and the Audubon Riverside Neighborhood Association.